hicsail/AIDA/packages/librechat/terraform/README.md

 Navigate to the query builder in Amazon RDS.
 Connect to the LiteLLM database to start (`litellm`).
 Run the command

 ```
-create database librechat;
+create database rag;
 ```

 2. Enable the vector extension

-Connect to the newly created LibreChat database (`librechat`).
+Connect to the newly created RAG database (`rag`).
 Run the command

 ```
 CREATE EXTENSION vector;